 - 19. Notwithstanding paragraphs 5 and 6 above, a professional accountant is not permitted to do the following: - (a) form or incorporate a firm, partnership, company or limited liability partnership incorporating or consisting of any of the terms in paragraphs 5 and 6 above or any confusingly similar term; and/or - (b) register a domain name or trade mark incorporating or consisting of any of the terms in paragraphs 5 and 6 above or any confusingly similar term. - 20.
 A firm that has at least one ACCA member as a partner or director may use the ACCA logo on letterheads, other stationery and on an Internet site, subject to the restriction that it may not be used unless a firm is controlled overall by holders of recognised accountancy qualifications.
 The logo shall be used in an appropriate manner, so that it cannot be confused with the logo of the firm, for example, in conjunction with the regulation statement in respect of audit or financial services, such as exempt regulated activities in the United Kingdom. - 21.
-The overriding design consideration is that the positioning, size and colour of the logo shall not compromise its recognition.
+The overriding design consideration is that the positioning, size and colour of the ACCA logo shall not compromise its recognition.
 The ACCA logo is square and shall not be cropped or altered in any way.
-The logo must appear in black.
-A firm wishing to use the logo in any other colour must obtain permission from ACCA by telephoning +44 (0)141 582 2000, or e-mailing logo@accaglobal.com.
-On stationery, the recommended minimum size for the logo is 8 x 8mm and the maximum 15 x 15mm.
-The logo is available from ACCA by telephoning +44 (0)141 582 2000, or e-mailing logo@accaglobal.com.
+The logo must appear in black or red (Pantone 485).
+A member in an eligible firm wishing to use the ACCA logo shall request the logo artwork and guidelines from ACCA by telephoning +44 (0)141 534 4237 or emailing logo@accaglobal.com and providing the member's practising certificate number and membership number.